-If you suffer from an existing hair loss condition, it is likely that smoking will make it worse, causing further damage.
+If you suffer from an existing hair loss condition, smoking will likely make it worse, causing further damage.
 The additional damage caused by smoking may also reduce hair regrowth.
-Stopping smoking and maintaining a balanced protein-rich diet can help encourage growth and repair of your hair.
+Stopping smoking (perhaps with help from smoking cessation medication) and maintaining a balanced protein-rich diet can help encourage growth and repair of your hair.

 Find out more about the treatments mentioned in this article below:

 Answer some simple questions about your health with our free 2 minute consultation

 A U.S. licensed physician will review your answers and issue a prescription if suitable